AdamOlsson/solar_cell_calc/README.md

 |:-:|:-:|
 |![](doc/normalized_15_7kwp_system_power_production_per_hour_and_day_in_month.png "System 1 Model")| ![](doc/normalized_12kwp_system_power_production_per_hour_and_day_in_month.png "System 1 Model")|

-# Historic Spot Price of Electricity
+# Historical Spot Price of Electricity
 [NordPool](https://www.nordpoolgroup.com) provides the spot prices for electricty in the nordic, however their historical data is locked behind a paywall.
 Luckily the danish government provides this [data](https://www.energidataservice.dk/tso-electricity/elspotprices#metadata-info) from NordPool for free.
 This means that we need to convert the spot price per MWh from EUR to SEK.

 Source of currency exchange, [European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/eurofxref-graph-sek.en.html).